mynameisek/whitepaper/README.md

 We will build the first dApp on FBC which is called Forbole Referral Network (“FRN”).
 FRN is a decentralized business social network based on users engagements that are relating to reputations, such as endorsement of skills, recommendation of profiles and referral of business or career opportunities to other members.
 These engagements will be encouraged through gamification and [meta-moderation](https://en.wikipedia.org/wiki/Meta-moderation_system) design.

-The purpose of FRN is to transform the trust attributes generated from close business relationships into secured, traceable and portable digital assets such that the circle of influence of a user can grow efficiently and various circles can connect with each other base on the same belief: help the people you trust to succeed by referring them opportunities.
-You can also see FRN as a decentralized professional fraternity.

 The purpose of FRN is to transform the trust attributes generated from close business relationships into secured, traceable and portable digital assets such that the circle of influence of a user can grow efficiently and various circles can connect with each other base on the same belief: help your trusted connections to succeed by referring them opportunities.
 You can also see FRN as a decentralized professional fraternity.
 Please click [here](https://www.youtube.com/watch?v=SPXpLknFB1w) for an animation explainer of FRN.

+### Beta of FRN

 The beta of FRN has been released in Jan-2019.
 We are currently inviting friends from our social circle to join.
+The quality of early adopters are crucial to our future success.
+We designed FRN beta in a way to facilitate users to invite their trusted friends to join by giving them recommendations (max.
+350 characters) and endorsing their skills  (max.
+3).

+Giving a recommendation is not difficult, but it is also not as easy as just clicking a button to connect.
+The users need to spend energy and time to write recommendations, and this is what we want from them.

 ### Phanero Token